-Grant Thornton Vietnam’s Hotel Survey 2014 presents financial, operational and marketing information for the 2013 financial year from a range of Vietnamese hotels and resorts.
+Grant Thornton Vietnam’s Hotel Survey 2016 presents financial, operational and marketing information for the 2015 financial year from a range of Vietnamese upscale hotels and resorts.

-For simplicity, “Hotel” refers to both hotels and resorts, with our survey covering 3, 4 and 5-Star rated hotels.
+For simplicity, “Hotel” refers to both hotels and resorts, with our survey covering 4 and 5-Star properties.
 Statistics are presented by Star Category (hotel rankings), Hotel Size (number of rooms) and Hotel Region (location).

 When presenting the statistics, hotel size is defined within three categories ranging from small to large hotels, described as less than 75 rooms, 75 to 150 rooms and more than 150 rooms.

 Lastly, hotel regions are separated into the three main areas of Vietnam; the North, the Central and Highlands and the South.
-In the North, the hotel participants are located in the capital Hanoi, Sapa and Ha Long City.
-In the Central and Highlands region, the hotels are located in cities such as Da Nang, Hoi An, Hue, Nha Trang and Phan Thiet.
+In the North, the hotel participants are located in the capital Hanoi, Sapa and Quang Ninh City.
+In the Central and Highlands region, the hotels are located in cities such as Danang, Hoi An, Hue, Khanh Hoa, Quang Binh, Phan Thiet, Daklak and Da Lat.
 Hotel participants from the South are mainly located in Ho Chi Minh City, Phu Quoc, Vung Tau and Mekong Delta.